 This paper adds to the literature on wage setting and rent sharing.
 There have been a number of hypotheses to explain rent sharing between firms and workers including intra-firm bargaining (Stole and Zwiebel, 1996; Cahuc, Marque, and Wasmer, 2008), turnover costs and insider-outsider relations (Lindbeck and Snower, 1986; Lindbeck and Snower, 2001; Lindbeck and Snower, 2002), and union-mediated bargaining (Frandsen, 2012; Saez, Schoefer, and Seim, 2019).
 Each of these models has distinct predictions about the effects of outsourcing on remaining workers.
-The evidence from the data is consistent with a model of unionmediated outsourcing.
+The evidence from the data is consistent with a model of union-mediated outsourcing.
 Outsourcing primarily increases low-wage remainers' earnings, though all workers gain.
 Additionally, the fact that remainers' earnings only increase in the presence of a CBA demonstrate the role unions play in wage setting in the German labor market.
 These results demonstrate one mechanism behind the fact that union-presence collapses within-firm wage structure-when the union is capable of bargaining over rents, they do so in a way that compensates the bottom half of the distribution (Pencavel, 1991; Card, Lemieux, and Riddell, 2004; Biasi and Sarsons, 2020).
 There is also evidence of a gender gap-outsourcing increases men's earnings more than women's.5 The gender gap in rent sharing is similar to previous studies (Black and Strahan, 2001; Card, Cardoso, and Kline, 2016).
-The rent sharing story is similar to the findings of Bilal and Lhuillier (2021), who find that productive firms outsource to lower-wage contractors to save on wage premia.

 This paper also adds to the literature on the impacts of outsourcing on sorting and wage inequality.
 Recent work has shown large increases in wage inequality in several countries, including both Germany and the United States (Card, Heining, and Kline, 2013; Song et al., 2018).
 The results show that outsourcing decreases intra-firm wage inequality, consistent with firms outsourcing their lowest-wage workers Goldschmidt and Schmieder (2017). found that outsourcing increases wage inequality via declines in low-wage workers' earnings.
 The results show an additional impact of outsourcing-high-wage workers earnings increase.
-This result suggests Goldschmidt and Schmieder (2017) underestimate the impact of outsourcing on German wage inequality.
+This result suggests Goldschmidt and Schmieder (2017) underestimate the impact of outsourcing on German wage inequality